bdeitte/ghost-on-aws/HOWTO.md

 ```
 curl http://localhost
 ```
-(And this isn't working for me!
-PM2 doesn't save as it should, and instead I have to start PM2 again as show in the pm2 start commands above.)

 Create Route 53 route (optional)
 ----------------
+(See the Set up email section...
+I will be switching off of Route 53 to simplify email setup.)

 If you want your own domain, Route 53 is a great way to go.
 Needs to fill in more details here...
 I used http://docs.aws.amazon.com/Route53/latest/DeveloperGuide/domain-transfer-to-route-53.html and some other docs.
-(Also see the Set up email section...
-I will be switching off of Route 53 to simplify email setup.)

 If you're new to DNS setups, it's easy to forget a www CNAME.
 Make sure to include this if you want www.yourdomainname.com to work.
 This doesn't by default: only yourdomainname.com (without the www) will resolve.